 The things that aren't biblical.
 The things that don't align.
 With scripture.
 And scripture's intention.
 Will blow away.
 Like chaff.
 And the Lord will make it so.
 But sound doctrine.
-Is that which.
+Is that.

 Which separates that.
 So.
 We should never.
 Divide over.
 Non-essential issues.
 Of non-doctrinal issues.
 Similar to like.
 What music style we play.
-Or maybe.

-[33:22] What amenities.
+Or maybe what amenities.
 We have available to you.
 We have mints.
 Fresh mints.
 At the counter.
 For when you walk in.
 Enjoy your time.
 And stay.
 And we have a butler.
 For you.
 A concierge.
 From Youngstown Metro.
 To serve your every need.

-Welcome to Youngstown Metro.
-How would that be.
-How would that be.
-We should divide.
-On sound doctrinal issues.
+[33:31] Welcome to Youngstown Metro.
+How would that be?
+We should divide on sound doctrinal issues.